-The ASDAN Towards Independence Relationships course enables pupils to continue to explore and develop their understanding of Relationships and Sex Education.
-Risks and consequences of behaviour and making informed choices for a healthy lifestyle are studied in depth over the two year course.
+In Year 10 and Year 11 pupils will complete work towards achieving ASDAN Towards Independence in Relationships.
+This course enables pupils to continue to explore and develop their understanding of Relationships and Sex Education.
+This includes risks and consequences of behaviour and making informed choices for a healthy lifestyle are studied in depth over the two year course.
 Pupils will explore strategies for managing risky situations, and develop an understanding of positive, strong, supportive and equal relationships.